-If you’re bold enough to choose a color, to paint that first stroke and risk screwing it all up…then you my friend, are an artist.
+If you’re bold enough to choose a color and paint that next stroke and risk screwing everything up– then you are an artist.

 From the first flick of the power switch, I was drawn in by the bright light projection and steady, comforting hum.
 I knew I had to do something with this, and discover a new artistic side of myself.

 I was exploring the practice of photography at that time, so it seemed a great use to adapt my digital photos by converting them to slides.
 I picked a handful of high contrast photos, and sent them off to have them converted.
 Once I had them I began exploring the process of projecting the images onto a gesso covered wood surface.
 Using black gel pen, I started out sketching the lines and forms that appeared.
 Through a learning process, I discovered that turning the projector off after a while allowed me to dig in and finish, making the piece my own.

 So I drew him over and over, just for practice and unknowingly on the way to this, my first painted portrait.

 I was actually more inspired by the colors they produced, as each session revealed a truth to the colors I had been seeking: earthy, woody, pale, muted– they freed me from what I knew of paint mixing (very little up until then), and led me down the right path, one logical step at a time.